 A blinded, trial-specific supply of amitriptyline and placebo will be held in the central LTHT pharmacy and sent directly to participants free of charge.
-Amitriptyline 10mg tablets will be purchased directly from the wholesaler by MODEPHARMA, a MHRA-licensed wholesale distributer of human medicinal products.
+Amitriptyline 10mg tablets will be purchased by MODEPHARMA, a MHRA-licensed wholesale distributer of human medicinal products.
 MODEPHARMA's subcontractor, Piramal will undertake all GMP activities including QP release.
 Piramal Healthcare Morpeth is licensed by the MHRA for the manufacture and release of IMPs.
-Primal will deblister and repackage the amitriptyline 10mg tablets.
-They will also develop and manufacture a matching pressed tablet placebo whose composition has been agreed with the Sponsor and approved by the MHRA, in order to maintain the blind of the trial.
+Piramal will deblister and repackage the amitriptyline 10mg tablets.
+They will also develop and manufacture a matching pressed tablet placebo, whose composition will be approved by the MHRA.
+This will be formulated and manufactured according to standard placebo composition to match the appearance of the active amitriptyline tablets, in order to maintain the blind of the trial.
 It will be manufactured in accordance with good manufacturing practice.

-Piramal will be package, label and QP release (carried out by the designated person) the trial IMPs to provide identical treatment packs for amitriptyline and placebo, each containing 65 identical tablets for oral administration.
-In order to maintain the blinding of the trial the tablets and containers will be identical and labelled with the same study-specific label in accordance with Directive 2001/20/EC and the Medicines for Human Use (Clinical Trials) Regulations 2004 (as amended).
+Piramal will package, label and QP release (carried out by the designated person) the trial IMPs to provide identical treatment bottles for amitriptyline and placebo, each containing 65 identical tablets for oral administration.
+In order to maintain the blinding of the trial, the tablets and bottles will be identical and labelled with the same study-specific label in accordance with Directive 2001/20/EC and the Medicines for Human Use (Clinical Trials) Regulations 2004 (as amended).
 Containers will be identified only by a unique kit code (see section 8.2.2).

-Piramal will store the blinded IMP treatment packs and these will be shipped at regular intervals to LTHT Pharmacy, who will be responsible for storing and dispensing the study medication in accordance with the ATLANTIS Pharmacy and IMP study site operating procedure.
-Shipments will be under ambient conditions with temperature monitors.
+Piramal will store the blinded IMP treatment packs and these will be shipped at regular intervals to LTHT pharmacy, who will be responsible for storing and dispensing the study medication in accordance with the ATLANTIS Pharmacy and IMP study site operating procedure.
+Shipments will be under temperature-controlled conditions.
 The trial IMPs will be stored in a temperature-controlled, ring-fenced location.
 LTHT pharmacy will be responsible for completing individual participant details on each label as part of the dispensing process.
-In addition to the trial IMP containers, central pharmacy will received code break envelopes to allow out of hours, emergency unblinding where necessary.
+In addition to the trial IMP containers, central pharmacy will receive code break envelopes to allow out of hours, emergency unblinding where necessary.